Huzzah! It’s the season of the Minnesota Renaissance Festival! We’ve got some tips if you’re thinking about bringing the family.

 I’m always a little surprised by how quickly the weather turns in September.
 During the first couple weeks of school we’ll get daily reminders to send water bottles and then suddenly the messages change to reminders to dress appropriately for cool weather.
 This is great news for attending the Minnesota Renaissance Festival because my only complaint was the heat.
 We wandered the festival grounds for a couple hours enjoying ourselves wherever we were.
 However, we had to cut our visit shorter than we would have liked because of the sun.
 Already, this week, the weather started to have that subtle feel of autumn.
 This will make a visit to the festival more comfortable — especially if you choose to wear costumes.

-I guess I have always thought of the Minnesota Renaissance Festival as an adult outing, but attending with my kids brought out a whole new side of this festival.
+While, I have always thought of the Renaissance Faires as an adult outing, attending with my kids brought out a whole new side of this festival.
 Below are my favorite family-friendly activities and few ideas for what we will do next year to make our day even better.

-There are some new activities to check out in 2019.
+If you are an old hand at this festival, there are some new RenFest activities to check out in 2022.

 We recommend buying your tickets in advance online to save about $3 off admission price.
 This also allows you to bypass the lines at the ticket booths when you arrive.
 2019 prices are listed below.

 Want to see the pets?
-The Vikings?
+Fairytales?
 The Highland Games?
 Pick your weekend to visit based on what appeals most to your family.

 3. Dress up!